We are fortunate to be able to offer Sunday guest speakers, once a month, to enrich our souls, enlighten our hearts and challenge our minds.

 Andrew Root, PhD (Princeton Theological Seminary) is the Carrie Olson Baalson Professor of Youth and Family Ministry at Luther Seminary.
 He is most recently the author of three volume Ministry in a Secular Age series (The Congregation in a Secular Age, The Pastor in a Secular Age, and Faith Formation in a Secular Age), and The End of Youth Ministry?.
 He has also authored Christopraxis: A Practical Theology of the Cross and Bonhoeffer as Youth Worker.
 Root puts together theology and storytelling to explore how ministry leads us into encounter with divine action.

-Joining us in person, Neal Watkins is the Minister for Congregational Life of the Florida Conference of the United Church or Christ.
+Neal Watkins is the Minister for Congregational Life of the Florida Conference of the United Church of Christ.
 He and his wife, Pam, live in Vero Beach, Fla., with their children, Casey and Caleb.
 Additionally, for the Florida Conference, Neal serves as liaison to the Youth Ministry Task Force, the EcoJustice Ministry Team, the Anti-Racism Ministry Team, the WISE Ministry Team, and the Justice Advocacy & Action Network.
 He is also participating in the Sacred Conversations to End Racism Facilitator Training under the direction of the Rev. Dr. Velda Love.

 Dr. Andrew Sung Park